Janusz Korczak: Personal life

-Writings
+Literary oeuvre

 Korczak's best known writing is his fiction and pedagogy, and his most popular works have been widely translated.

 As the date of Korczak's death was not officially established, his date of death for legal purposes was established in 1954 by a Polish court as 9 May 1946, a standard ruling for people whose death date was not documented but in all likelihood occurred during World War II.
 The copyright to all works by Korczak was subsequently acquired by The Polish Book Institute (Instytut Książki), a cultural institution and publishing house affiliated with the Polish government.
 In 2012 the institute's rights were challenged by the Modern Poland Foundation, whose goal was to establish by court trial that Korczak died in 1942 so that Korczak's works would be available in the public domain as of 1 January 2013.
 The foundation won the case in 2015 and subsequently started to digitise Korczak's works and release them as public domain e-books.

 Korczak's overall literary oeuvre covers the period 1896 to 8 August 1942.
 It comprises works for both children and adults and includes literary pieces, social journalism, articles and pedagogical essays, together with some scraps of unpublished work, totalling over twenty books, over 1,400 texts published in around 100 publications, and around 300 texts in manuscript or typescript form.
 A complete edition of his works is planned for 2012.